vabrador/godot-behbeh-trees/readme.md

 ### Version 1.0 possibly-surprising limitations:
   - **Do not share tree references across multiple Node runners** and expect sensible behavior.
 	- `bb` is supposed to be the sole source of state, but this is not true in reality currently, due to Select / Sequence node impls.

 ## Using the Editor
 - Inspect a BehTree to open the BehTree Editor in the bottom dock.
 - Right-click on the graph to add a new BehNode.
 - Double-click a BehNode in a BehTree to inspect it and edit any @exported variables.
-- Customize your BehNodes editor appearance by overriding `editor_` methods defined in BehNode (see: `tree/beh_node.gd`).
+- Customize your BehNodes' editor appearances by overriding `editor_` methods defined in BehNode (see: `tree/beh_node.gd`).

+## License

+Dual-licensed under MIT & Apache 2.0.

 ## Alternatives
 - Consider [beehave](https://github.com/bitbrain/beehave), which offers `Node`-based (rather than `Resource`+Editor-based) behavior trees.